pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-03-14-Writing Kickass READMEs.md

 For unix-based systems, one should list out all the ways to install the software.
 Let's take an example of Ubuntu.
-If you have managed to get your software packaged with a `.deb` file and also uploaded it upstream so that it can be used with `apt-get`, just awesome!
+If you have managed to get your software packaged with a `.deb` file and also uploaded it upstream so that it can be used with `apt-get`, then that's just awesome!

 Sometimes you might be releasing it and then packing the source code in a `tar.gz` format, still awesome.
 In the latter case, it would be